Ileenfdz/JS-Exercises/README.md

 ## Description

-Clock shows h hours, m minutes and s seconds after midnight.

-Your task is to write a function which returns the time since midnight in milliseconds.
+Create a function called shortcut to remove all the lowercase vowels in a given string.